The Merk Currency Enhanced U.S. Equity Fund combines U.S. equities with exposure to currencies, seeking to generate total returns.

 Roth IRA Accounts

-The Fund publishes its currency allocations on a monthly basis.
-Currency allocations as of April 30, 2013 are shown below:
+The Fund's currency allocations as of April 30, 2015 are shown below:

 Click here to download the Adobe® Reader® to view and print the PDF version of the Fund Fact Sheet.

 Currency symbols: AUD Australian dollar; CAD Canadian dollar; CHF Swiss Franc; EUR euro; GBP British pound; JPY Japanese yen; NOK Norwegian krone; NZD New Zealand dollar; SEK Swedish krona; SGD Singapore dollar; USD U.S. dollar

 *These zipped files are in the Extensible Business Reporting Language format and can only be viewed using an XBRL viewer.
 If you do not have access to an XBRL reader, please visit the SEC website.

 *Includes "Acquired Fund Fees and Expenses" that are derived from the Fund's investment in exchange traded funds.

 †Source for all currency data: Bloomberg.
 All performance figures versus U.S. dollar, unless otherwise stated.